 Our atom vibrates with a frequency n » 1013 Hz or, in other words, it tries 1013 = 10 (US) trillion times per second to run up against the hurdle.
 The probability of success is simply the probability that it "has" at least the energy Em when it makes a try.
 The probability that one atom out of many has a certain energy E is given by the Boltzmann factor expE/kT, and that gives us for the jumping rate r1V of a single atom the simple equation:

-jumped a billion times, too.
-This involves a billion neighbors but leaves open
+has jumped a billion times, too.
+This involves a billion neighbors but leaves open exactly which ones.

 So let's shift attention from atoms to vacancies.
 It is simply far easier to follow one and the same jumping vacancy instead of looking individually at all the zillions of atoms involved in the process.